-This topic applies only if the ephemeral storage technology preview is enabled in OKD 3.10.
+This topic applies only if the ephemeral storage technology preview is enabled.
 This feature is disabled by default.
 If enabled, the OKD cluster uses ephemeral storage to store information that does not need to persist after the cluster is destroyed.
 To enable this feature, see configuring for ephemeral storage.

 In addition to persistent storage, pods and containers may require ephemeral or transient local storage for their operation.
 The lifetime of this ephemeral storage does not extend beyond the life of the individual pod, and this ephemeral storage cannot be shared across pods.